kaitabuchi314/1Hour/readme.md

-1 Hour game made with my dad colab.
+We made a game in one hour!
+Me and my dad.